- Fire on the New England Landscape: Co-sponsored with New England Wild Flower Society

 Presented in cooperation with the Buzzards Bay National Estuary Program.

-This workshop is designed for the advanced practitioner and intends to expand upon the information and techniques presented in John's two full-day Basic Delineation Workshops: Soils and Vegetation.
-Attendees will improve their understanding of the state delineation methodology and their ability to make those tough soils and vegetation determinations through practice sessions, case studies and field work.
+Description: These full – day workshops are designed for seasoned wetland delineators and will expand upon the information and techniques presented in John's two full–day Basic Delineation Workshops: Soils and Vegetation.
+Attendees will improve their understanding of the state delineation methodology and their ability to make those tough soils and vegetation determinations to practice sessions, case studies, and fieldwork.

 - Prerequisites: registrants must have previously attended both of John's full-day basic delineation workshops (soils and vegetation), provide proof of the prior delineation training (college level) or be a practicing wetland professional.